moj-analytical-services/rpackage_training/README.md

 You can also use git hooks which check for certain datafiles and prevent a git push going ahead unless you give specific approval.
 More guidance about these hooks is available at: https://github.com/ukgovdatascience/dotfiles

-Exercise 7: Place a copy of crimedata2.csv into your package Rstudio folder.
+Exercise 7: Place a copy of crimedata.csv into your package Rstudio folder.
 Then amend the gitignore file to include the code in https://github.com/ukgovdatascience/dotfiles/blob/master/.gitignore After committing and pushing to github (Steps 2 and 3 at https://user-guidance.services.alpha.mojanalytics.xyz/github.html#r-studio) can you see crimedata2.csv?
-Then additionally specify crimedata2.csv as a file not to be ignored at the end of the gitignore file.
+Then additionally specify crimedata.csv as a file not to be ignored at the end of the gitignore file.
 After pushing to github can you now see it?

 # 9. Adding data in RData format